San Marcos Growers LogoSan Marcos Growers

 This large Echeveria agavoides cultivar was selected by Frank Reinelt (1900-1979) from crosses he made between Echeveria agavoides and E. agavoides 'Prolifera'.
 It is notable for its large size, red leaf tips and cold hardiness - reportedly tolerating to 14° F or less.
 Mr. Reinelt, who operated Vetterle and Reinelt Nursery in Capitola, California and was once called the "Dean of Plant Breeders", was more famous for his primrose, begonia and delphiniums but also worked with succulent plants.
 This plant was distributed by the International Succulent Introduction as ISI# 92-45 from cuttings taken from plants at the Huntington Botanic Gardens (HBG #71216).
 We have grown this great cultivar at San Marcos Growers since 1997.
 This plant is highly sought after by international buyers which has led us to exclaim "how do you solve a problem like Maria!".

-This information about Echeveria agavoides 'Maria' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Echeveria agavoides 'Maria' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]